hashicorp/terraform/website/docs/modules/usage.html.markdown

 }
 ```

+In the `providers` map, the keys are provider names as expected by the child
+module, while the values are the names of corresponding configurations in
-The subdirectory `./tunnel` should then contain configuration like the
+the _current_ module.
+The subdirectory `./tunnel` must then contain
-following, to declare the two provider aliases it expects:
+`alias`-only configuration blocks like the following, to declare that it
+requires these names to be passed from a `providers` block in the parent's
+`module` block:

 ```
 provider "aws" {